Case studies

 A scene provides all three.
 The algorithm reads the couch, the coffee mug, the morning light.
 It maps your product to a cluster of interests: home interiors, slow mornings, minimalist living, whatever the scene actually contains.
 That mapping is what drives distribution beyond your existing followers.

 The save rate tells the story clearly.
-Product images with no context — even technically excellent ones — consistently land below 0.5% save rate on Instagram.
-The same product photographed in a real setting, even a quick iPhone shot, typically sits between 1.5% and 3%.
+Product images with no context — even technically excellent ones — are the ones users save least on Instagram.
+The same product photographed in a real setting, even a quick iPhone shot, gets saved far more often.
 That gap is not random variation.
 It is the platform's signal that the second type of image is worth surfacing to people who do not follow you yet.

 Why this matters more on Pinterest